 freaks people like me moving here so I just try to tell myself it’s not personal… I really hope that it’s not personal.
 It’s something that I am still trying to understand.

 I used to be funny.
 No, really I used to be able to make people laugh.
 Now I can just safely string enough sentences together to hold a conversation with the lady at the supermarket to fool her into thinking I understand 100% of what she is saying.
 But it’s not enough.

 I can’t express myself.
-I have family that help me often, particularly the Aunt and Uncle we live with while our house is being built – and I loathe how I can’t show my sincere gratitude in more ways than saying hvala (thanks) or hvala puno (thanks a lot).
-I want to say warm and fuzzy things like: thank you so very much for always being there for me, it means the world to me.
+I have family that helps me often, particularly the Aunt and Uncle we live with while our house is being built – and I loathe how I can’t show my sincere gratitude in more ways than saying Hvala (thanks) or hvala puno (thanks a lot).
+I want to say warm and fuzzy things like thank you so very much for always being there for me, it means the world to me.
 Instead, I give big hugs and say hvala puno.

 The other suffocating factor of not speaking the language is in the playground.
 The Little Donkey and I spend a lot of time at parks and playgrounds, and I wish with all my heart that I was able to spark up small talk with the other Mums.
 If I could maybe I’d have more friends (or maybe not).
 Instead, I smile awkwardly and whip out my phone, or walk over and pretend to help the Little Donkey.
 So lame I know.

 3. A Daily Game Of Charades